haakonbakkagit/blgm-book-bakka-code/README.md

 # blgm-book-bakka-code

-R code for the blgm book by Hrafnkelsson et al
+R code for the blgm book by Hrafnkelsson et. al.

-TODO!
+The Rmarkdown should run on your machine (with the dataset provided).

-This is just an empty repository placeholder.
+I also uploaded the resulting files (pdf + folder).